-We are pleased to announce that our 2019 Field Day will be July 13, at the Grain Place Farm in Marquette, Nebraska.
-Our afternoon keynote speaker will be Bob Quinn, organic farmer, businessman and author of the upcoming book Grain by Grain: A Quest to Revive Ancient Wheat, Rural Jobs, and Healthy Food.
+We are pleased to announce that our 2019 Field Day keynote speaker will be Bob Quinn, organic farmer, businessman and author of the new book Grain by Grain: A Quest to Revive Ancient Wheat, Rural Jobs, and Healthy Food.

 Bob Quinn is an organic farmer near Big Sandy, Montana, and a leading green businessman.
 He served on the first National Organic Standards Board, and has been recognized with the Montana Organic Association Lifetime of Service Award, The Organic Trade Association Organic Leadership Award, and Rodale Institute’s Organic Pioneer Award.
 His enterprises include the ancient grain business Kamut International and Montana’s first wind farm.